 We now turn to impulse response analysis and forecast error variance decompositions.
-We obtain impulse response functions using the Monte Carlo integration procedure of Koop et al. (1996).
+We obtain impulse response functions using the Monte Carlo integration procedure of Koop, Pesaran, and Potter (1996).
 The regime-specific impulse response functions are the difference between two conditional expectations, one under a shock scenario and the other without.
 For each regime, we draw 500 random states of the economy, then simulate the model under each scenario, take the difference, and average over the histories.
 As before, we identify structural shocks using a Cholesky decomposition of the VAR's regime-specific covariance matrix.

 Two points warrant further discussion.
-First, we treat regime-switching as endogenous, which means the economy can transition freely from the low EPU regime to the high EPU regime and vice-versa over the simulation horizon.
+First, we treat regime-switching as endogenous, which means the economy can transition freely from the low EPU regime to the high EPU regime and vice versa over the simulation horizon.
 Second, within a given regime the responses are conditional on the history of the system prior to the shock.
 This means the economy may respond differently when EPU is at its minimum and when it is just below the threshold even though each history is within the low EPU regime.
-We average over histories that belong to regime $S_t=1$ and $S_t=0$ , respectively.
+We average over histories that belong to regime $S_t = 1$ and $S_t = 0$, respectively.

-Figure 5 reports the impulse response functions for UK economic variables with respect to a 5-standard deviation shock to EPU.
-The top row shows responses in the low EPU regime
+Figure 6 reports the impulse response functions for UK economic variables with respect to a five-standarddeviation shock to EPU.
+The top row shows responses in the low EPU regime and the bottom row in the high EPU regime.
+A shock of this magnitude is comparable with the surge in EPU following the EU referendum result in June 2016.
+Overall, these results are similar to those in Figure 3, with the exception of GDP growth.